Integration of Alternative Messaging Providers

 The SMS message is now defined in the body.

-You can use the icon on the right-hand side to access the resource mapping in which you have stored all the required entries from the processing context.
+You can use the icon on the right to access the resource mapping, where you have stored all the necessary entries from the processing context.

-Enter the sender, recipient and text of the message as follows:
+Enter the sender, recipient, and message text as follows:

 from=${msgFrom}&to=${msgTo}&text=${msgText}

-Switch to the properties of the process by double-clicking on the process tab.
-Assign the title "Authentication - alternative provider".
-Accept the dialog with "OK" and save the process.
+Open the process properties by double-clicking the process tab.
+Assign the title "Authentication - Alternative Provider."
+Click "OK" to confirm the dialog box and save the process.

-To send a voice call using an alternative provider with multi-factor authentication, open the Portal Manager and switch to the "Processes" module.
-Open the "Authentication - alternative provider" process you have just created.
+To place a voice call through an alternative provider during multi-factor authentication, open the Portal Manager and navigate to the "Processes" module.
+Open the "Authentication - Alternative Provider" process you just created.

-Assign the title "Voice call".
-The process reacts to external and internal events.
+Assign the title "Voice Call."
+The process responds to external and internal events.

 Configuration